[RESOLVED January 2019] Known Issues with the Canvas Plagiarism Framework

 If your issue with the “Resubmit to Turnitin” workflow is not related to one of these use cases, please contact Turnitin Support and submit a ticket.

-What is happening: Some student submissions are failing to go through Turnitin, and, in some cases, the ability for instructors to resubmit is not available or buggy.
+What was happening: Some student submissions are failing to go through Turnitin, and, in some cases, the ability for instructors to resubmit is not available or buggy.

-What we’re doing: Turnitin and Canvas are in conversation to identify the causes of these issues and collaborate on a fix.
+What we did: Turnitin and Canvas are in conversation to identify the causes of these issues and collaborate on a fix.
 We’ve identified that instructor resubmissions are not supported on group assignments or for assignments that have been graded using SpeedGrader.